LiquidAI-project/supervisor-rust-port/README.md

 Rust version of the existing wasmiot supervisor (found in https://github.com/LiquidAI-project/wasmiot-supervisor)

 Currently in testing phase.
 Works for simple setups.
-Full functionality requires a 64bit device, but limited version can be compiled for 32bit armv6 architectures as well by enabling the "armv6" feature flag.
+Full functionality requires a 64bit device, but limited version (missing wasmtime_wasi) can be compiled for 32bit armv6 architectures as well by enabling the "armv6" feature flag.

 ## Features

-### Camera functionality
-Can be enabled by adding ```--features=camera``` at the end when running or compiling with cargo/cross.
-Wont currently work for crosscompilations.
-Also requires some or all of following packages to be installed on the target device:
-- pkg-config
-- libopencv-dev
-- clang
-- libclang-dev

 ### armv6
 This feature enables cross-compiling for devices with armv6 architecture, such as Raspberry Pi 1 and Zero.
 Enabled by adding ```--no-default-features --features=armv6``` at the end when running or compiling with cargo/cross.

-### armv7
-TODO
+Modules need to be serialized in advance to work on armv6 devices.
+This can be done by putting modules into pulley32/pulley_modules_input folder, running the compile_modules.sh, and then using the serialized modules stored in pulley_modules_output folder in the orchestrator instead of the original .wasm files.

 ## Development